Frequently Asked Questions

 AMVETS national service officers, accredited by the Department of Veterans Affairs (VA), provide free claims assistance to veterans, their dependents and survivors.
 AMVETS members also donate countless hours to brighten the lives of hospitalized veterans and promote quality-of-life programs such as Special olympics or scouting.

-9. Does AMVETS provide financial support to initiatives outside
+16. Does AMVETS provide financial support to initiatives outside the organization?

 Yes.
 Over the years, the organization has helped to fund the construction and/or the renovation of such national momuments as the USS Arizona Memorial and the Statue of Liberty.